We ask a lot of our logos.

 If your unique value proposition has been drastically altered, it only makes sense to make sure your image is shifting as well.
 Failing to do so will likely stymie your attempts to break out from preconceptions of your brand.
 That just might be a death knell for future endeavors.

-You’re bouncing back from a crisis.
+Your business is bouncing back from a crisis